flatsurf/flatsurf/doc/news/vertical-cache.rst

 * Printing of `EdgeMap`, `HalfEdgeMap`, and `OddHalfEdgeMap` is now consistent.

+* Use GitHub Actions for CI which is easier to maintain than our conda-smithy approach.

+* Replace slimsig with sigslot.
+The former is not maintained anymore and valgrind was unhappy with it, though it might be us using it incorrectly, it did not really seem like it.

 **Performance:**

 * Most methods of `Vertical` that take an `Edge` or a `HalfEdge` are now